hail-is/hail/dev-docs/services/ci/README.md

 1. Sometimes in logs we see logs like `"update github br-hail-ci-test-ci-test-<RANDOM>-main"` for various random branch names.
 What does this mean?
+2. Do we really deploy first / test second?
+And do we really deploy Batch and CI using jobs that are already running in Batch and CI?
+Do the services get shut down and reconnect to existing instances of the deploy jobs started by the previous version?